sbb-design-systems/sbb-angular/src/angular-core/icon/icon.md

 #### Decorative icons

-When the icon is purely cosmetic and conveys no real semantic meaning, the `<mat-icon>` element is marked with `aria-hidden="true"`.
+When the icon is purely cosmetic and conveys no real semantic meaning, the `<sbb-icon>` element is marked with `aria-hidden="true"`.

 #### Interactive icons